*Updated: September 6, 2022

 <img src=”DIY-dog-ice-cream.jpg” alt=”Emmett enjoying DIY dog ice cream”>

-Don’t write long descriptions.
-Keep them short, to-the-point, and relevant keywords.
+Stick to short, to the point, and relevant keywords.
 Imagine you were using a device to aid a visual impairment.
 What info would you want or need to know to “get” what’s in the picture?

-By the way, the alt text provided by Shutterstock for the image above?
-“Freelancer working at home with cat.”
+By the way, the alt text provided by Canva for the image above is “young woman with cat using laptop.”
 Pretty darn specific!

 There you have it: the beginner’s guide to alt text!

-What questions, tips, or advice do you have about alt text for your site?
+What questions, tips, or advice do you have about adding alt text to images on your site?
 Have you hit on any best practices or tricks that drive traffic for you?
 Please share in the comments!

 Maggie Marton serves as the BlogPaws senior editor.
 When not hiking with her two pit mixes, Emmett and Cooper, or playing with Newt the Cat, Maggie writes about them (and the pet industry) at ohmydogblog.com and maggiemarton.com.